 Tommy Noonan – Danny McGuire

 – A Star is Born is a remake of the 1937 film with Janet Gaynor and Fredric March in the lead.
-In 1976 the film was remade once more, with Barbra Streisand and Kris Kristofferson in the lead, and in 2018 with Bradley Cooper and Lady Gaga.
+In 1976 the film was remade, with Barbra Streisand and Kris Kristofferson in the lead, and in 2018 with Bradley Cooper and Lady Gaga.

 – Remaking A Star is Born was the idea of Judy Garland’s husband Sid Luft.
 Judy had played the part of Vicki in the theater and the couple had just started a production company.
 Sid felt that this would be the perfect project and convinced director George Cukor to make the film.